4 Evidence-backed reasons to start practicing mindfulness now

 The takeaway?
-By bringing your mind back to the present, Mindfulness helps you manage stress about the future and the past.
+By bringing your mind back to the present, mindfulness helps you manage stress about the future and the past.

 3. Mindfulness improves cognition.

-Studies show that practising mindfulness contributes to better performance on tasks that require attention and memory.
+Studies show that practicing mindfulness contributes to better performance on tasks that require attention and memory.
 So before you start work on that important work project, or meet with your peers, give your mind a few moments to focus on the present.

 And on days when you feel like your focus is shot (whether that’s because of a poor night’s sleep, project overwhelm, or trouble switching off from work in your free time), a mindfulness break may be just the ticket.